RedHatProductSecurity/trestle-bot/actions/autosync/README.md

         github_token: ${{ secret.GITHUB_TOKEN }}
 ```

-- When `dry_run` is set, the trestle `assemble` and `regenerate` tasks are run and no commit is made If changes exists, with display the files that would be changed.
+- When `dry_run` is set, the trestle `assemble` and `regenerate` tasks are run and changes are not pushed to the remote repository, with display the files that would be changed.

 ```yaml
     steps: